wmcneil/bolt_documentation/wiki/WhoIsWho.md

 1. *Owned*, where`entity.isOwner == true`
 2. *Controlled*, where `entity.isController == true`
 3. *Proxy*, where `entity.isOwner == false && entity.isController == false`

+#### Synching the BoltEntity to others
+To sync state from the Owner to the other Clients you'll need to create a **State**.
+This can be done through Bolt's *Editor*.
+*Make sure to recompile Bolt Assets after creating/changing a State*

+#### Controlling a BoltEntity

+To set up how a BoltEntity is controlled you'll need to override the entity's `ExecuteCommand()` and `SimulateController()` methods.
+This is (usually) done for **client-side prediction**.
+Note that the Owner will still have full control over the actual State of the BoltEntity.